AnyLog-co/documentation/alerts and monitoring.md

 <pre>
 disk_free = get disk free !monitored_drive
-if !disk_free < 1000000000
+if !disk_free < 1000000000 then
-then email to my_name@my_company.com where subject = "AnyLog Disk Space Alert" and message = "Disk Drive is under a threshold" then sms to 6503466174  where gateway = tmomail.net and subject = "AnyLog Disk Space Alert" and message = "Disk Drive is under a threshold" then task init where name = "Monitor Space" and start +1d
+do email to my_name@my_company.com where subject = "AnyLog Disk Space Alert" and message = "Disk Drive is under a threshold" do sms to 650555555  where gateway = tmomail.net and subject = "AnyLog Disk Space Alert" and message = "Disk Drive is under a threshold" do task init where name = "Monitor Space" and start +1d
 </pre>

 Note, in the example above, using the command [task init](#modifying-the-start-date-and-time-of-a-task), when the message is sent, the repeatable script is suspended for one day such that the Email box and the messaging will not be exhausted with the same message every 5 minutes.